Azizstar1992/Learning-space/Docker/README.md

 how to run commands on running containers like Ubuntu
 - step 1: docker exec {container name} {your linux command here}

+how to make docker interactive
+- docker run -i

+how to run an app in a pseudoterminal
+- docker run -it
 # Docker images
 how to list your docker images that are downloaded
 - step 1: docker images